 We have a third-party software security review process that must be completed before using new services at our organization.
 The level of verification varies based on the risk profile of the service in question.

 All Clever employees undergo criminal background checks and sign agreements barring any use of confidential information outside of the scope of their work with the company.

-We cyber liability insurance with coverage of five million US dollars.
+We have cyber liability insurance with coverage of five million US dollars.

 Other Security Practices

 We conduct an annual external security assessment of our applications.
 We make the reports associated with these assessments available for our users, on request.

 Clever has a standardized process for responding to security incidents.
 When a security incident is suspected, teams are notified through a paging service and a central communication channel is established.
 After each incident, we conduct a post-mortem analysis to identify root causes and track any related follow-up work.

 If Clever believes that a customer’s personal information has been accessed or modified by an unauthorized third party, we will take all necessary steps to notify the affected customers as quickly as possible, and in no case greater than two business days after we learn of the breach.